chrisben/imgcache.js/README.md

 * BlackBerry WebWorks (OS 5.0 and higher)
 * Windows Phone 7 ( Mango )

-All methods are asynchronous : use callbacks if required.
+Most methods are asynchronous : use callbacks if required.

 Using imgcache.js
 =================